-In Valencia, just like in any big city, you will find a wide range of delicious sushi restaurants, of which Tobiko is certainly one of them.
+In Valencia, just like in any big city, you will find a wide range of delicious sushi restaurants, of which Tobiko is undoubtedly one of them.

 Address: Carrer de Boix 6

-The above restaurants are just a selection from the range, but they are certainly all worthwhile for a nice long dinner.
-Don’t forget to make a reservation.
+The above restaurants are just a small selection from the range available, but they are worth a visit for an unforgettable dinner.
+Just don’t forget to make a reservation!

-Over the past 10 years, El Carmen has developed into a modern and artistic district.
-This also to attract a slightly younger target group.
-About 10 years ago, El Carmen was a place you didn’t always like to visit.
-But a lot has been invested to make the city center the lively place it is today.
-El Carmen is a neighborhood of small streets where many artists have indulged themselves on the walls between the traditional facades.
+Over the past ten years, El Carmen has developed into a modern and artistic district, attracting the younger generations.
+About ten years ago, El Carmen wasn’t quite the place it is today, but much investment has been made to make the city centre the lively place it is today.
+Today, El Carmen is a neighbourhood of small streets where many artists have indulged themselves on the walls between the traditional facades.
 You will find a lot of street art.
 You can even book a walking tour to see all the urban art.

-El Carmen also has a pleasant nightlife.
+El Carmen also has fantastic nightlife.
 This is mainly located around Plaza Negrito, Plaza Tossal and Calle Caballeros.
-In El Carmen you will not find large discotheques, but mainly dance cafes.
-These open earlier than the Spanish night clubs and also close earlier.
+You will not find large ‘discotheques’ in El Carmen, but mainly dance cafes.
+These open earlier than the Spanish nightclubs and also close earlier.
 There is always a good vibe in El Carmen on weekends and actually throughout the week.

-In addition to the above facts that make the old town of Valencia a very special place, we will of course come back to the property.
-We briefly mentioned that prices are very attractive throughout Valencia.
-Certainly also the prices in Ciutat Vella, the old center.
-If you compare the real estate prices with those of the center in Madrid and Barcelona, the prices in Valencia are not even half that of the bigger brothers.
+In addition to the above reasons that make the old town of Valencia such a special place, we also consider the old town’s property market a principal reason to invest in the neighbourhood.
+We briefly mentioned that prices are very attractive throughout Valencia, including the prices in La Ciutat Vella.
+In fact, they are about half those of the property prices in the centre of Spain’s other main cities of Madrid and Barcelona.

-The prices of real estate in the old city center have currently (April 2020) increased on average by 3.6% compared to the beginning of 2019.
-Furthermore, house prices here are still about 11% lower than they have ever been before the crisis.
-If we look specifically at the El Carmen district, for example, we see that prices there have dropped by 5.6% compared to February 2019.
-This will partly be due to the current limitation that you can no longer get a tourist rental permit in El Carmen.
-This officially applies to the entire old town, but unofficially actually applies to the whole of Valencia city.
-This limitation has caused investors to move to other areas for the tourist rental.
+As of April 2020, property prices in La Ciutat Vella increased on average by 3.6% compared to the beginning of 2019.
+However, house prices here are still about 11% lower than they have ever been before the crisis.
+If we look specifically at the El Carmen district, we can see that prices there have dropped by 5.6% compared to February 2019.
+This is partly due to the current limitations that mean you can no longer get a tourist rental permit in El Carmen (meaning you cannot rent your property for short periods).
+This officially applies to the entire old town and unofficially to the whole of Valencia city.
+This limitation has caused investors to move to other areas for tourist rental.

-Nevertheless, it certainly remains interesting, because the demand for medium and long-term rentals is still high.
-The old center of Valencia will always keep its value.
-There will always be a demand from people to buy or rent here, both short and long term.
-El Carmen is certainly a popular place to stay, especially among young people and students.
-We expect prices to rise again here.
-For comparison, just look at the prices of the suburb El Mercat located directly on El Carmen.
-In a year’s time, house prices there have increased by 23.7% from February 2019!
+Nevertheless, it remains an interesting opportunity because the demand for medium and long-term rentals is still high.
+There will always be a demand to buy and rent here.
+As such, the old centre of Valencia will always keep its value.
+El Carmen is certainly a popular place to live, especially among young people and students.
+As such, we expect prices to rise again here.
+For comparison, look at the prices of the nearby suburb of El Mercat.
+In 2020, house prices there increased by 23.7% from February 2019!

-Valencia Old town – prijs change per m2
+Valencia Old Town – Price Change Per m2

-Furthermore, in the following table you can see what prices have done before, per district of the Ciutat Vella district.
+Furthermore, in the following table, you can see how prices have changed previously per district of La Ciutat Vella.

-Valencia Old town – price change per neighborhood
+Valencia Old Town – price Change Per Neighbourhood

-Even though prices are still favorable and the Ciutat Vella of Valencia is rightfully one of the most beautiful old city centers in Spain, the old town is certainly not suitable for everyone as a place to live.
+Even though prices are still favourable and La Ciutat Vella of Valencia is one of the most beautiful old city centres in Spain, the old town is not suitable for everyone as a place to live.
 You mainly need to know where to look.

-Because there are many small streets in El Carmen, for example, this automatically means that the houses are closer together.
-In any case, we always advise our customers to look for an apartment located on a high floor that provides sufficient daylight.
+Because there are many small streets in El Carmen, many houses are very close together.
+In any case, we advise our customers to look for an apartment on a high floor that provides sufficient daylight.

-We can of course also tell you exactly in which streets it will remain pleasantly busy in the evening for a little longer than in other, more quiet streets.
-After all, we all want to be able to sleep well at the end of the day.
+We can also advise you which streets remain busy for a little longer into the evening than in other, quieter streets.
+After all, we all want to sleep well at the end of the day.
 But everything depends on your personal preferences.

-Dream Properties Valencia is of course happy to help you in the search for a dream apartment in El Carmen in this wonderful and unique city center of Valencia.
-We can advise you where to buy, the advantages and disadvantages and help you to discover this beautiful old town from real estate point of view.
+Dream Properties Valencia is happy to help you search for a dream apartment in El Carmen in this wonderful and unique city centre of Valencia.
+We can advise you where to buy, the advantages and disadvantages and help you to discover this beautiful old town from a property point of view.
 We have access to the full range of properties and are happy to help you find your dream property.